bufbuild/terraform-modules-bufstream/README.md

 This repository compliments [Bufstream's documentation](https://buf.build/docs/bufstream/).

-Within, you'll find a collection of modules that assist with deploying a Kubernetes cluster in either Amazon Web Services (AWS) or Google Cloud Platform (GCP).
+Within, you'll find a collection of modules that assist with deploying a Kubernetes cluster in Amazon Web Services (AWS), Google Cloud Platform (GCP) or Microsoft Azure.
 These modules generate necessary resources and then deploy Bufstream.
 The cluster created is meant to be used as a demo environment for those who would like to test Bufstream but don't have an existing Kubernetes cluster.